harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/vm-build-infrastructure/set-up-an-aws-vm-build-infrastructure.md

 This topic describes how to set up and use AWS VMs as build infrastructures for running builds and tests in a CI Stage.
 You will create an Ubuntu VM and install a Delegate on it.
 This Delegate will create new VMs dynamically in response to CI build requests.
 You can also configure the Delegate to hibernate AWS Linux and Windows VMs when they aren't needed.

-Running builds in your infrastructure, rather than in a vendor's cloud, has significant benefits.
-Vendor clouds often experience outages that can result in backlogs and delayed builds.
-AWS has been battle-tested for large container workloads.
-You can build software and run tests, repeatedly and automatically, on a scalable platform with no outages or backlogs.
+By running builds in your AWS VM infrastructure, you can build software and run tests, repeatedly and automatically, on a scalable platform with no outages or backlogs.

 For information on using Kubernetes as a build farm, see [Define Kubernetes Cluster Build Infrastructure](../set-up-a-kubernetes-cluster-build-infrastructure.md).The following diagram illustrates an AWS build farm.
 The [Harness Delegate](/docs/platform/2_Delegates/install-delegates/install-a-delegate.md) communicates directly with your Harness instance.
 The [VM Runner](https://docs.drone.io/runner/vm/overview/) maintains a pool of VMs for running builds.
 When the Delegate receives a build request, it forwards the request to the Runner, which runs the build on an available VM.